laurendelong21/clusterMed/README.md

 **Dummy File**
 <a name="dummy"></a>

-If you wish to test out the functionality of the `clustr` package, you can create a dummy file using [generate_dummy_data.sh](https://github.com/laurendelong21/mrc_clustering/blob/main/generate_dummy_data.sh).
+If you wish to test out the functionality of the `clustr` package, you can create a dummy file using [generate_dummy_data.sh](https://github.com/laurendelong21/clusterMed/blob/main/generate_dummy_data.sh).

 Assuming you're already in the repository's directory,

-    cd mrc_clustering
+    cd clusterMed

 Run the script in the terminal.
 It will prompt you to enter the nunber of columns (conditions) and rows (participants) you want.
 If you just press enter, it will generate a dummy file with 10,000 faux participants and 50 condition columns.